Please enable the breadcrumb option to use this shortcode!

-Since its launch in late 2004, AIHA’s HRSA-supported HIV/AIDS Twinning Center Program (TCP) has established and managed more than 50 capacity-building partnerships and initiatives in 13 countries — Botswana, Côte d’Ivoire, Ethiopia, Jamaica, Kenya, Mozambique, Namibia, Nigeria, Russia, South Africa, Tanzania, Uganda, and Zambia.
+Since its launch in late 2004, AIHA’s HRSA-supported HIV/AIDS Twinning Center Program (TCP) has established and managed more than 55 capacity-building partnerships and initiatives in 16 countries — Botswana, Cambodia, Côte d’Ivoire, Ethiopia, Jamaica, Kenya, Kyrgyzstan, Mozambique, Namibia, Nigeria, Russia, South Africa, Tanzania, Uganda, Ukraine, and Zambia.

 AIHA twinning programs maximize voluntary contributions of professional expertise, equipment, and materials, to leverage donor resources effectively.
-Since 1992, AIHA has managed more than $320 million in USG grants and awards, accompanied by $285 million in in-kind contributions by our U.S. twinning partners.
-This includes more than $76 million in USG funds through the TCP, leveraged by $34 million in in-kind contributions of professional time, equipment, supplies, and other material support from our U.S. partners involved in the program.
+Since 1992, AIHA has managed more than $345 million in USG grants and awards, accompanied by $296 million in in-kind contributions by our U.S. twinning partners.
+This includes more than $110 million in USG funds through the TCP, leveraged by over $41 million in in-kind contributions of professional time, equipment, supplies, and other material support from our U.S. partners involved in the program.

 Partnering to Build Sustainable HSS/HRH Capacity